konjgyamtso/Phython-Calc/README.md

 - User input/output

 Purpose:
-This project was created to practice Python fundamentals.
+This project was created to practice Python and Java fundamentals.